All posts by Steve Bennett

 Recovery Activity

--Go easy on easy runs they are performed to speed up recovery not to
+• Go easy on easy runs.
+They are performed to speed up recovery, not to add more fatigue.

 Physiotherapy